-Scott Miller is an associate professor in watershed hydrology and the runs the SAWLS (www.uwyo.edu/sawls) research group.
+Scott Miller is a professor in watershed hydrology and the runs the SAWLS (www.uwyo.edu/sawls) research group.
 Dr. Miller is also the Chair of the PhD program in Hydrologic Sciences (www.uwyo.edu/wrese) and the MS program in Water Resources (www.uwyo.edu/ware) at the University of Wyoming, both of which are interdisciplinary graduate programs for students pursuing research and education in hydrology / water resources.

 - Spatial Processes Ecologist